XenServer

 Note:

-XenServer assumes that the time setting in the BIOS of the server is the current time in UTC.
+XenServer assumes that the time setting on the server is the current time in UTC.

 Choose OK to proceed.